A Whisper of Fall: Jinyiwei: Development

 CangMo Game Entertainment was established in 2022 with an initial investment from Hometown Interactive.
 The company consisted of six people in January 2024.
 Development is headed by Liu Qiwei, also known as Li You, who previously created the game JianPo, which released in 2021.
 In July 2024 CangMo joined PlayStation's China Hero Project, which is run by Sony Interactive Entertainment Shanghai.
 In August 2024, it received another round of funding, with Shanghai Yingche Network Technology Co buying 25.8% of the shares.
 The game was developed in Unreal Engine 5.
 It was featured in ChinaJoy 2024.

+In late 2024, the studio decided to upgrade the project from an indie-level production to an AA-level production.
+As the previous plan had a smaller scope, the developers originally expected a development cycle of two years.